 Janning, Michelle, Caitlyn Collins, and Jacqueline Kamm.
 2011.
 “Gender, Space, and Objects in Divorced Families.”
 Michigan Family Review 15(1):35-58.

 Janning, Michelle, Jill Laney, and Caitlyn Collins.
 2010.
 “Spatial and Temporal Arrangements, Parental Authority, and Young Adults’ Post-Divorce Experiences.”
 The Journal of Divorce and Remarriage 51(7):413-427.

 Collins, Caitlyn and Jennifer Glass.
-Forthcoming.
+2018.
 “Effects of Work-Family Policies on Parenthood and Wellbeing.”
-In Handbook of Child and Family Policy, ed.
+Pp. 337-439 in Handbook of Family Policy, ed.
 Guðný Björk Eydal and Tine Rostgaard.
 Cheltenham, UK: Edward Elgar.

 Collins, Caitlyn.
 2015.
 “The Difference between a Cocktail Waitress and a Stripper?
 Two Weeks.”
 Pp. 115-137 in Invisible in Austin: Life and Labor in Austin, Texas, ed.
 Javier Auyero.
 Austin, TX: University of Texas Press.

 Reviews in the popular press: Publisher’s Weekly (starred review, PW Picks Book of the Week, Aug.
 31, 2015), Kirkus, Booklist

 Press: The Guardian, Bloomberg Business, Austin American-Statesman, Daily Texan, Texas Observer, Texas Monthly, Texas Perspectives